Tcheko243/DP-Fog-It/README.md

 - Heavy noise settings may impact viewport performance
 - Large volume sizes with high density may increase render times in Cycles
 - Real-time updates might be slower on lower-end systems
+- if nothing work when you add fog, just change on parameter to refresh

 ## Tips & Tricks
 1. Start with lower density values and adjust gradually